dougeby/IntuneDocs/intune/create-conditional-access-intune.md

 With Intune, you can enhance conditional access in Azure Active Directory by adding mobile device compliance to the access controls.
 Once you’ve created an Intune compliance policy that defines the requirements for devices to be compliant, you can use a device’s compliance status to either allow or block access to your apps and services.
 You can do this by creating a conditional access policy that uses the setting **Require device to be marked as compliant**.

 A conditional access policy specifies the app or services you want to protect, the conditions under which the apps or services can be accessed, and the users to whom the policy applies.
-Conditional access is an Azure AD premium feature that is configurable in Azure Active Directory, but you can also set up these same policies from within the Intune portal, as shown below.
+Conditional access is an Azure AD premium feature that is configurable in Azure Active Directory, but you can also set up these same policies from within the Intune portal.

 > [!IMPORTANT]
 > Before you set up conditional access, you'll need to set up Intune device compliance policies to evaluate devices based on whether they meet specific requirements.
 See [Get started with device compliance policies in Intune](device-compliance-get-started.md).

+## Create conditional access policy

 1. In the Intune portal, select **Conditional access** > **Policies** > **New policy**.